 LEH: The loss (in dB) computed using the extended Hata model as defined in TR 15-517, with all site-specific corrections (effective height, rolling hilly terrain, etc.) applied.
 Note, however, the effective height corrections are not applied on the receive side of the link.

-LEHB: The loss (in dB) computed using the basic extended Hata modelwithout any site-specific correction factors applied.
+LEHB: The loss (in dB) computed using the site general extended Hata model (i.e., without any site-specific correction factors applied).

 hcbsd : The structure height of the CBSD antenna (i.e., the height above ground of the center line of the antenna), in meters. hcbsd shall not be less than 20 m regardless of the actual structure height of the CBSD antenna.